-Some, like Lawrence Adkins, said they just are not sure the community will bounce back.
+Some, like Adkins, said they just are not sure the community will bounce back.

-“There’s so many residual jobs that come off the logging industry," said Adkins.
+“There are so many residual jobs that come off the logging industry," said Adkins.
 "So once the trees are gone, that’s it.
-They’re either gonna have to go out of business or relocate to another area that has timber.”
+They’re either going to have to go out of business or relocate to another area that has timber.”